- The customer must be a California resident

 Many utility companies offer incentives in the form of rebates and/or time-of-use rates that allow consumers access to lower cost electricity rates by charging their electric vehicle during off-peak hours.
 Please visit our air district and utility rebates page for more information.

 View real-time CVRP funding availability.
 If funds are not available at the time of your application, you may still apply and be placed on a rebate waitlist.
 If funds are available at the time you submit your application, your rebate amount will be reserved when you apply online.
-You will receive your rebate as long as you meet all requirements and submit correct supporting documents within the given time frame.
+You will receive your rebate if you meet all requirements and submit correct supporting documents within the given time frame.